-A representation of facts, concepts or instructions in a formalised manner suitable for communication, interpretation or processing.
+A representation of facts, concepts or instructions in a formalized manner suitable for communication, interpretation or processing.

 The encoding of data.
-In the context of digital mapping, this includes digitising, direct recording by electronic survey instruments and the encoding of text and attributes by whatever means.
+In the context of digital mapping, this includes digitizing, direct recording by electronic survey instruments and the encoding of text and attributes by whatever means.

 A specification that defines the order in which data is stored or a description of the way data is held in a file or record.

 A coordinate pair which defines the position of a point feature or one of a series of coordinates pairs which define a line feature.

 Attributes of a dataset which define its suitability for a particular purpose, e.g. Completeness, positional accuracy, currency, logical structure etc.